jiajiezhang7/jiajiezhang7.github.io/_pages/about.md

 **AGLoc++ (My Master Thesis)**: I am extending previous work on robust and cross-level indoor localization by incorporating WiFi-aided recovery and Sensor Fusion tracking leveraging [OSMAG](https://ieeexplore.ieee.org/abstract/document/10354976), solving the robot kidnapping problem, making the system product-level practical for real-world deployment.

 **OSMAG-Navigation Stack**: I am currently working with my teammates to build a full-stack navigation software package based on [OSMAG](https://ieeexplore.ieee.org/abstract/document/10354976).
 This package includes a suite of ready-to-deploy, real-world-applicable algorithms such as [automatic OSMAG map generation](https://arxiv.org/abs/2507.00552), [OSMAG-based LiDAR localization](https://ieeexplore.ieee.org/abstract/document/10321673), and efficient hierarchical path planning.
-It will be fully compatible with [Navigation2](https://docs.nav2.org/) and addresses several persistent challenges in existing mature mobile robot navigation stacks, including: the prohibitively large memory footprint of occupancy grid maps, which limits large-scale generation and deployment; the computational inefficiency and high resource consumption of grid-map-based path planning algorithms; and the inability to navigate across floors or between buildings.
+It will be fully compatible with [Navigation2](https://docs.nav2.org/) and addresses several persistent challenges in existing mature mobile robot navigation stacks:

+1. The prohibitively large memory footprint of occupancy grid maps, which limits large-scale generation and deployment.
+2. The computational inefficiency and high resource consumption of grid-map-based path planning algorithms.
+3. The inability to navigate across floors or between buildings.

 We hope this will be a meaningful contribution to the Mobile Robotics community!

 Feel free to explore my [publications](/publications/) and [projects](/projects/) to learn more about my research contributions, or check out my [CV](/cv/) for detailed academic information.